ostad-ai/Graph-Analysis/README.md

 7) **Clique:** A **clique** is subset of nodes in a graph, which for its every two distinct nodes, there is an edge in the graph.
 In other words, a clique forms a **complete** subgraph.
 In this Notebook, we review and implement the **Bron-Kerbosch** algorithm from scratch to find all maximal cliques in a given undirected graph.
 Moreover, we use the function **find_cliques** in *NetworkX* to compare with our results.
 8) **Trees:** A **tree** is an **undirected** graph which is **connected** and **acyclic**.
 Or you may say a tree is an undirected connected graph with n nodes which has n-1 edges.
 Here, we review trees in graph theory and express different kinds of them.
 Then, we bring some Python code to build trees and do some operations on them.
 As a bonus, we also create a simple decision tree for medical diagnosis.
+9) **Depth-first search:** A **depth-first search** (**DFS**) is a search algorithm that is used to traverse graphs or trees.
+A DFS can be implemented in **recursive** way or **iterative** way.
+Here, we implement both the *recursive* and *iterative* versions, and test them by a given graph.
+We also implement a DFS that finds a path between two nodes, and extend it to find all paths between two nodes.